 And the first price winner is…Diffus Design!

-Diffus Design, together with Ecophon/Saint-Gobain created ELAC (Embroidered Light for Acoustic Ceilings), a game-changing concept for embedding light into acoustical ceiling panels.
+Diffus Design, together with Ecophon/Saint-Gobain created ELAC (Embroidered Light for Acoustic Ceilings), a game-changing concept for embedding light into acoustic ceiling panels.

 The jury was composed of:

 – Korean Association of Industrial Designers – President of association Do Sung Chung.

 - Dean of IDAS, Hongik University – Prof. Dr. Ken NAH.

 - Korean Association of Lighting Designers – President of association Mee Jeong.

 - Vice President / OLED Light Business Division SungSoo Park.